BrickBench/brickbench-docs/docs/source/install.rst

 At the moment, your project is empty.
 Let's change that.

-To add a new map to your project, go to File -> Import Map/Level and select a map or a level.
+To add a new map to your project, go to File -> Import Map/Area and select a map or an area.
-This can be done by selecting the directory that contains the map/level you want to add (for example, selecting ``Levels/Episode_I/Negotiations`` to add the Negotiations level).
+This can be done by selecting the directory that contains the map/area you want to add (for example, selecting ``Levels/Episode_I/Negotiations`` to add the Negotiations level).

 .. note::
-   The difference between a map and a level might seem confusing at first, so here's what each one means.
+   The difference between a map and an area might seem confusing at first, so here's what each one means.

    **Map**: a single play area consisting of a scene file and other optional files.
 An example would be Negotiations_A.
-A map is normally part of a level or area, but can also be independent, such as the legal screens.
+A map is normally part of an area, but can also be independent, such as the legal screens.

-   **Level/Area**: a collection of maps that are connected in some way through doors and share characters, AI state, and certain other properties.
+   **Area**: a collection of maps that are connected in some way through doors and share characters, AI state, and certain other properties.
 An example would be Negotiations, which contains Negotiations_A, B, C, Intro, and Outro as maps.